Green College, University of British Columbia

-Green College is a centre for interdisciplinary scholarship and a community of scholars at the University of British Columbia founded by Cecil Howard Green and Ida Green.
+Green College is a graduate residential college and centre for interdisciplinary scholarship at the University of British Columbia founded by Cecil Howard Green and Ida Green.

 The college consists of a residential community of nearly 100 graduate students, postdoctoral researchers, visiting scholars and professors, and non-resident affiliated faculty and academic programming.
 Green College is one of only three graduate residential colleges in Canada which are modelled on the Oxbridge system, the other two being St. John's College, University of British Columbia and Massey College, University of Toronto.
 Green College has formal ties with both institutions as well as with the University of Cambridge and Green Templeton College, Oxford, which similarly owes its inception to the generosity of Cecil H. Green.

 The college is located at the North end of the UBC campus, near the Faculty of Law, Museum of Anthropology, Chan Centre for the Performing Arts, and the Buchanan complex.
 Cecil Green Park House is an oceanfront mansion adjoining the college property.
 Dining together is an integral part of the Green College experience.
 The college is home to the Green College Dining Society which provides ten meals a week to residents and guests in Graham House's Great Hall.

 In 1997, Green College was evaluated as "[surpassing] goals" by an independent review committee.

 The college's "stimulating program" earned a Peter Larkin Graduate Program Award from UBC in 1998.